Is it a bad idea to dry your clothes indoors? We weigh up the pros and cons

 (Image credit: Benchmarx Kitchens)

 One major concern is the potential for moisture build-up.
 When drying clothes in a small space or a poorly ventilated room, the humidity levels can increase.
 This can create a breeding ground for mold and mildew, which not only damages walls and ceilings but can also lead to health issues for people sensitive to mold due to the bad air quality inside your home.
+This is especially true when drying clothes indoors in winter.
 It's important to have good airflow and ventilation to mitigate these risks when drying clothes indoors.

 According to professional organizer Shannon Krause, Co-Founder of Tidy Nest, another drawback of indoor drying is potential odors.
 Indoor-dried clothes may not dry as fast or well as those set outdoors; if these clothes are not properly ventilated or the room itself has no air circulation, they can take up some pretty musty smells.
 This can be bothersome and may require additional steps like using air fresheners or ensuring proper airflow to prevent lingering odors.